conduition/conduition.io/source/_posts/isogenies-intro.md

 >
 > \- [SQIsign NIST submission](https://sqisign.org/spec/sqisign-20250707.pdf), page 93

-I believe the same is true of PRISM, because PRISM signatures are also represented with a two-dimensional isogeny for compactness.
+The same is true of PRISM, because PRISM signatures are also represented with a two-dimensional isogeny for compactness.
+Unlike SQIsign however, [PRISM can be modified to achieve strong unforgeability](https://eprint.iacr.org/2026/443.pdf).

 However, this should not affect 2nd-layer protocols like Lightning, because these days signatures are included only in witness data, which does not affect TXID computation.